Amazon PPC 101: An Opportunity for E-Commerce Sellers (Plus a Free Tool)

 - Defend your Amazon selling turf with good (PPC) defense.
 A principal objective of an Amazon sponsored ad is to match a buyer who is using Amazon for ‘discovery’ with your products.
 That’s ‘playing offense’ because all of your competitors are doing the same thing.
 Sellers can also ‘play defense.’
 Whether or not your brand is well-established, it’s smart to also focus on your own brand’s keywords in order to ‘defend’ your market share from other sellers who may be targeting your product to steal potential buyers.

-How to Target the Most Important PPC Metrics
+How to Target the Most Critical PPC Metrics

 We are proud to introduce the new PPC Audit Tool by Helium 10, powered by Helium 10 ADS.